yqueau/near_ps/README.md

   * params.estimator sets the estimator.
 LS (least-squares) is a good initial choice, but robust M-estimators may be more accurate, though they require the parameter lambda to be set
   * params.lambda sets the M-estimator parameter.
 For Cauchy estimator, we use 0.1 in our datasets.
 L1 norm optimization is achieved by setting Lp as estimator, and 1 for lambda
   * params.self_shadows includes self-shadows in  the model or not
   * params.indices can be used to automatically remove brightest or darkest levels in each pixel.
 This can be useful in the presence of specularities or strong shadowing.
-Warning: this is not implemented for the semi-calibrated case yet
   * params.semi_calibrated enables automatic intensity refinement

 For fast debugging or proof of concept, it may be useful to reduce the size of the data, to limit the number of iterations, or to display live surface, albedo, normals and energy: